Transferring files

 ;

-this signifies that the copied files will go into the folder toAnalyze
+this signifies that the copied files will go into the directory toAnalyze

 .